 Low concentrations of thallium were initially thought to be present in Area C groundwater, based largely on sampling done in 2016.
 Because this seemed at odds with what is known about the sources of thallium and the wider body of information available for the Ford Site, the MPCA asked Ford to analyze future groundwater samples using a different testing method — one that is known for producing more accurate and reliable thallium data.

-Thallium was not detected in the majority of groundwater samples collected from Area C monitoring wells during follow-up sampling done in 2017.
+Thallium has not been detected in the majority of groundwater samples collected from Area C monitoring wells during follow-up sampling.
 Groundwater samples continue to be analyzed for thallium as part of a standard grouping of metals run by the laboratory, so additional data is being gathered.

 If you have a question about the environmental investigation or cleanup of the Ford Site, call or email one of the MPCA contacts listed below.